 Officers questioned us twice, both times in English.
 The first asked me how long I had been in Ukraine, how much currency I had with me and whether I was carrying any medicine.
 The second officer asked again how long I had been in Ukraine, confirmed that I came in from Moldova, asked how long I was in Moldova, asked why I was going to Georgia and where I was going after that.

-By 3:30, everyone climbed onto a bus that took us to the actual ship – a huge combination cargo and passenger ferry.
+By 3:30, everyone climbed onto a bus that took us to the actual Black Sea ferry – a ship that was a huge combination cargo and passenger ferry.
 I managed to snap a few photos before an 18-year-old decked out in a military uniform nicely told me “no photo.”

 An hour later, I had checked into reception and was shown to my room – a good-sized 4-person cabin that I would share with just Paul (I suspect that they threw us foreigners together on purpose).
 After my long train rides in cramped compartments, this room was a definite luxury with normal twin size beds, a large table, couch and an in-suite bathroom.